Chart Color Schemes

 The employment landscape in Petersham - Stanmore shows performance that lags behind national averages across key labour market indicators

-Petersham-Stanmore has an educated workforce, notable in the technology sector.
-Unemployment stood at 5.7% as of June 2024 with estimated employment growth of 0.7%.
+Petersham - Stanmore has an educated workforce with a notable presence in the technology sector.
+The unemployment rate was 5.7% as of June 2024.

-As of June 2025, 13,289 residents are employed while the unemployment rate is 6.2%, exceeding Greater Sydney's rate of 4.2%.
-Workforce participation is high at 71.4% compared to Greater Sydney's 60.0%.
-Key industries include professional & technical, health care & social assistance, and education & training.
-The area specialises in professional & technical services with an employment share 1.5 times the regional level but has lower construction representation at 4.9%.
+Employment growth over the past year was estimated at 0.7%.
+As of June 2025, 13,289 residents are employed, with an unemployment rate of 6.7%, which is 1.5% higher than Greater Sydney's rate of 5.2%.
+Workforce participation in Petersham - Stanmore is 71.4%, compared to Greater Sydney's 60.0%.
+Key industries of employment among residents are professional & technical, health care & social assistance, and education & training.

-Employment opportunities locally may be limited as indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 0.7% while labour force grew by 0.7%, keeping unemployment relatively stable.
-In comparison, Greater Sydney saw employment growth of 2.6% with unemployment rising to 4.5%.
-By Sep-25 2025, NSW's employment contracted by 0.41% with an unemployment rate of 4.3%, favourable compared to the national rate of 4.5% and lagging national employment growth of 0.26%.
-National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years, with varying rates across industries.
-Applying these projections to Petersham-Stanmore's mix suggests local growth of approximately 7.3% over five years and 14.6% over ten years.
+The area has a strong specialization in professional & technical services, with an employment share 1.5 times the regional level.
+Conversely, construction shows lower representation at 4.9% compared to the regional average of 8.6%.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
+Between June 2024 and June 2025, employment levels increased by 0.7%, while labour force increased by 0.7%, keeping the unemployment rate relatively stable at 6.7%.
+In comparison, Greater Sydney recorded employment growth of 2.6% and labour force growth of 2.9%, with unemployment rising to 5.5%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Petersham - Stanmore's employment mix suggests local growth of approximately 7.3% over five years and 14.6% over ten years.

 Frequently Asked Questions - Employment